Lending Crowd Review

 Various time throughout the month.

-I have only been investing with Lending Crowd for a short while.
-They are one of the few lenders left that still offer a loan auction.
+Lending Crowd are one of the few lenders left that still offer a loan auction.
 So we can bid on loans in order to get the best rates.
 I actually enjoy watching how other people bid on loans.
 I like bidding at the last minute to get the best possible rate on a loan.

 Lending Crowd (AKA Edinburgh Alternative Finance Ltd.) are regulated by the UK’s Financial Conduct Authority (FCA) with full permissions under FCA number 670991.
 They gained FCA permissions in November, 2016.
 It’s important to note that the FCA is not the same as the FSCS (Financial Services Compensation Scheme), so capital is not protected as it would be in a bank.